 Should these measures not be successful, please call in urgent cases the VEGA service hotline under the phone no. +49 1805 858550.
-The bettine is clear available outside parend working hours as an available outside parend working hours.

 The hotline is also available outside normal working hours, seven days a week around the clock.

 Since we offer this service worldwide, the support is provided in English.
 The service itself is free of charge, the only costs involved are the normal call charges.